auerlab/basic-stats/README.md

 Basic-stats
-computes common statistics such as mean, median, etc. on rows and/or columns of tabular data.
+computes common statistics such as mean, median, etc. on rows and/or columns of tabular data such as a TSV or CSV file.
 It can compute multiple functions on multiple rows and/or columns in a single pass through the input stream.

 The default delimiter is either a single TAB or multiple space characters.